 |Find a reliable local person

 Find a reliable local to help you out with important travel decisions.
-For instance, the tourism office provides the bus with a guide who will inform you about the special highlights about the next place and prepare you for the best experience.
+For instance, the tourism office provides the bus with a guide who will inform you about the special highlights of the next place and prepare you for the best experience.
 The lady who joined in our trip to Dawki as a guide personally took care of every one of us in every spot we got off the bus.

 |Meghalaya Tourism Office